 You know that repurposing your content lets you squeeze more value out of your existing content assets—and that even in the best of times, recycling content is a budget-friendly way to reach more prospects.

-But what few marketing pros know is that there are more ways to repurpose content beyond chunking down a long piece of content into a handful of shorter ones.
-Here are three tips that let you pretend you’re a penny-pinching grandma and your content is a chicken that’s already been used for sandwiches, soup, and pot pie.
+But what few marketing pros know is that repurposing your content goes beyond chunking down a long piece of content into a handful of shorter ones.
+Here are three content recycling tips that let you pretend you’re a penny-pinching grandma and your content is a chicken that’s already been used for sandwiches, soup, and pot pie.

 1. Go big-small-big

-A lot of content professionals think about combining smaller pieces of content into e-books, and chunking down longer content into shorter social media posts—but this tip is about taking one small aspect of a longer piece of content and then blowing that up into another full-sized piece.
+A lot of content professionals think about combining smaller pieces of content into e-books, and chunking down longer content into shorter social media posts—but this tip on how to recycle content is about taking one small aspect of a longer piece of content and then blowing that up into another full-sized piece.

 For example, say you have a blog article that rounds up the top technologies in your industry.
 With this content repurposing strategy, you’d blow up each of the sections of the post into a complete piece of content you can then post individually, turn into e-book chapters, and so on.
 As another example, you might grab the sidebar from an existing white paper and build an entire article around that topic.